Welcome to the Upper Great

 Environmental Reviews (NEPA)

-The National Environmental Policy Act (NEPA) was enacted in 1969 and established a National policy for protection of the environment and created the Council on Environmental Quality (CEQ) to oversee and advance the goals of NEPA.
+The National Environmental Policy Act (NEPA) was enacted in 1969 and established a National policy for protection of the environment, as well as created the Council on Environmental Quality (CEQ) to oversee and advance the goals of NEPA.

-In order to promote transparency and encourage public involvement, WAPA has provided the following list of current and past environmental reviews within UGP.
+In an effort to promote transparency and encourage public involvement, WAPA has provided the following list of current and past environmental reviews within UGP.

 Environmental Impact Statements (EIS)

-An EIS is a comprehensive document that analyzes impacts of Federal actions which will have a significant effect on the human environment.
+An EIS is a comprehensive document that analyzes impacts of Federal actions which may have a significant effect on the human environment.
 Currently, UGP is participating in the following EIS reviews:

 - NPPD R-Project